ImgBotApp/InternetNL/detail/web/tls/ciphers/verdict/good_en.md

-Your web server offers support for sufficiently secure cipher suites only.
+Your web server supports sufficiently secure cipher suites only.